 example: Replacing the building management system and components at TFHS.
 Without upgrading and replacing the hardware and software the school would be vulnerable to losing its ability to operate the equipment necessary to control classroom temperatures.
 Failure of the system would result in school closure.

 Other- Any other reason identified as relevant by the CIC.
-This may include considerations such as regulatory requirements or orders, concerns related to accessibility, availability of matching grants, program efficiency or improvements, etcetera.
+This may include considerations such as regulatory requirements or orders, environmental sustainability, community and social equity concerns, concerns related to accessibility, availability of matching grants, program efficiency or improvements, etcetera.

-Generally speaking, in consultation with the Town Administrator, within six months after the completion of a capital project or acquisition financed through a special article, the Town Accountant shall close out the project so any unexpended balance financed with cash or bond proceeds can be re-deployed for other purposes pursuant to Massachusetts General Law or regulation.
+Generally speaking, in consultation with the Town Administrator, within twelve months after the completion of a capital project or acquisition financed through a special article, the Town Accountant shall close out the project so any unexpended balance financed with cash or bond proceeds can be re-deployed for other purposes pursuant to Massachusetts General Law or regulation.